 - Dover Downs: OnlineGaming.DoverDowns.com

 Regulatory Body: PA Gaming Control Board

-PA gaming laws permit a maximum of up to 39 total licenses for online gambling, sports betting and poker.
+PA gaming laws permit a maximum of up to 39 total licenses for online gambling.
 Land-based casinos have been given the first opportunity to apply for those licenses.
 Once the first few rounds of licensing are complete, any remaining online gaming licenses may be acquired by other “qualified gaming entities.”

 - Parx Casino

 - Sands Casino Resort Bethlehem

 Regulatory Body: WV Lottery Commission

 West Virginia legalized online gambling in 2018, but online casino games are still a work in progress.
 All five casinos are expected to offer online wagering at some point.